freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1470.1

-Thanks for making this for me.
-I need you to make me a copy of it.
+Thanks for making this.
+You to make copy of it.
 Take a look at the "help" menu of the "copy" command.

 #### HINTS